 Dealcoholisation of wine is actually a well-established technology.
-Distillation is the typical approach, which is the same process used to make a brandy, with a couple of key differences.
-One important difference is that the dealcoholisation is conducted under vacuum, which means that much lower temperatures can be applied.
+Distillation is the typical approach, which is the same process used to make a brandy, but with a couple of key differences.
+One important difference is that the dealcoholisation is conducted under vacuum, which means that much lower temperatures are applied.
 This results in less heat-damage to the product, preserving the fresh fruity aromas of the wine and avoiding cooked-impressions.
 However, the majority of the wonderful aroma that we love still leaves with the alcohol out of the top of the column anyway.
 In fact, a great brandy results from the standard dealcoholisation process!

 Have you ever tasted a non-alcoholic wine off the shelf that really smelled and tasted like wine it was made from?
-While the lack of alcohol has a substantial impact on the taste and on the release of aroma, i.e. the nose, of the non-alcoholic product, the main problem is that the characteristic aroma simply isn’t there anymore.
+While the lack of alcohol itself has a substantial impact on the taste and on the release of aroma of the non-alcoholic product, the main problem is that the characteristic aroma simply isn’t there anymore.
 Due to this current state-of-the-art, often only poor-quality feed wines are dealcoholized.
 What’s the point in processing a premium wine, if the resulting product lacks its aroma anyway?
 You can select highly aromatic wines as feedstocks and perhaps get a little more aroma in the glass, but you’d still be losing the majority of it in the process.

 This is set to change.